N-0-0-B-Coder/Torn_script/README.md

 # These script in this repository is used for Torn City

-**This is my collection of Torn script, most of that are written by me**
+**This is my collection of Torn script, most of those are written by me.
+Some script is from other players but they are willing to share to everyone**

 If you want to request new scripts, please help to submit this google form below: